Benefits of Adding Molasses to Your Fertilizer Regimen

 Although micronized molasses has practically no nitrogen, phosphorus, or potassium, the micro-organisms it feeds can dramatically improve nutrient availability.
 Some micro-organisms fix nitrogen directly from the air and process it into plant-available form.

 Other bacteria and fungi make the phosphorus that is locked up in the soil soluble and feed it to the plant.
 Some microbial byproducts improve the uptake of calcium, and other micro-organisms mobilize potassium.

-Best of all, during carbohydrate metabolism, microbial cells make organic acids that chelate many essential trace elements such as iron, copper, manganese and zinc, making them readily available for plant uptake.
+Best of all, during carbohydrate metabolism, microbial cells make organic acids that chelate many essential trace elements such as iron, copper, manganese, and zinc, making them readily available for plant uptake.
 Trace elements activate many powerful enzymes, energizing the chemistry of life.
 Micronized molasses definitely has its place in the organic garden.
 As beneficial micro-organisms feed on the sugars, they multiply and divide, and in the process they exude many enzymes and co-enzymes.

 So there you have it, the basics of feeding your garden cane molasses.
 A boost of this plant supplement will energize the life in the soil and help your plants stay productive until the day of harvest.